 Today, we develop new initiatives to advance the health and racial equity movement while leveraging this history as a national convener and coalition builder for over a decade.

-These tools include leadership development, policy analysis, data mining and analysis, and community organizing and mobilization to address a range of issues that are the ultimate determinants of health.
+These tools include leadership support, policy analysis, data mining and analysis, and community organizing and mobilization to address a range of issues that are the ultimate determinants of health.
 We are committed to addressing the deep racial and ethnic health inequities that persist largely due to structural and institutional racism and exclusion.

 The Health Policy Institute (HPI) originated at the Joint Center for Political & Economic Studies and served as an incubator for prominent health equity initiatives of national significance.
 The spirit and intention of HPI’s mission gave birth to the National Collaborative for Health Equity (NCHE), launched in 2014.